M.Sc. Els Keunen

 CV Summary

-Els currently works as advisor citizen participation in the Programme for Municipal Development implemented by the German Development Agency (GIZ) in Cameroon.
-She works with three civil society organisations in Littoral and South West Regions to improve citizen participation in municipal budgeting and infrastructure management.
-She also intends to carry out field work for her PhD research which focuses on housing pathways of tenants in Douala.
+Before joining the institute, Els worked as advisor citizen participation in the Programme for Municipal Development implemented by the German Development Agency (GIZ) in Cameroon.
+She worked with three civil society organisations in Littoral and South West Regions to improve citizen participation in municipal budgeting and infrastructure management.
+Concurrently, she carried out field work for her PhD research which focuses on housing pathways of tenants in Douala.

 Between 2015 and 2021, Els worked as Urban Planning Expert at the Institute for Housing and Urban Development Studies (IHS), Erasmus University Rotterdam, The Netherlands.
 At IHS, Els was teaching in the Master Programme Urban Management and Development, coordinating and teaching courses such as Urban Governance, Policy, Planning and PPPs; Cities and Migration; Urban Strategies and Planning; GIS Methods for Urban Research; and the Research Workshop Urban Socio-Spatial Dynamics.
 She also supervised Master theses.
 Apart from teaching, Els was involved in various research projects.
 Between 2017 and 2020, she was a researcher in the ‘Spatial Inequality in Times of Urban Transitions: Complex Land Markets in Uganda and Somaliland’ research project and in 2016, in the ‘The urban expansion and compactness debate in the context of Mozambique’ research project.
 In 2015, she was involved in a desk study on supporting cities to address institutional bottlenecks for inclusive local economic development in South-East Asia.
 Furthermore, she co-developed and implemented various short trainings, among others a hybrid training for the Ministry of Construction of Myanmar early in 2021 and a 4-module training on strategic spatial planning processes for urban advocacy purposes for NAHNOO, an organisation of urban activists in Lebanon, which took place in 2019.
 Moreover, between 2017 and 2019, she worked as a consultant with 6 municipalities in Mozambique to improve their building permit processes.